My name is George Lewis McDowell Jr. I stand for election to the Town Council in the 2019 race.

 I've enjoyed two full careers, first as a military paratrooper and helicopter pilot and later as a lawyer.
 In spare time I've co-translated into English an ancient Greek mathematical manuscript titled Δεδομενα [The Data; The Given Quantities], authored by Euclid, the "Father of Geometry," and self-published it.
 The book has become the standard text used by historians of science whose first language is English who study the origins of mathematics and the works of Ptolemy, Apollonius of Perga, and Archimedes.

-I collected and annotated the texts that formed The Autobiography of Mathew Carey [a sixth great-grandfather], and published it as a Kindle Book.
+I collected, edited, and annotated the texts that formed The Autobiography of Mathew Carey [a sixth great-grandfather], and published it as a Kindle Book.

 I've also written and performed a one-person-play titled An Evening with Ben Hogan.
 The play, although painstakingly well-researched and written, wasn't acted very well, but the experience in the world of theater was fascinating.